 It’s actually a great way of starting your mix because you’ll immediately get some big wins from tightening up your mix with compression, tweaking the overall EQ response and adding some secret sauce with saturation.

-I’ve created a quick video for you to show you how this is done.
+I’ve created a quick video for you to show you done.

 If you like this video and want to get started with learning how to master these five plug-ins in your mixes then head on over to www.MixingWith5Plugins.com and become a member.